 Editors.
 "Mary Queen of Scots is executed at Fotheringay".
 The Literary Encyclopedia.
 First published 01 February 2011

 Mary Queen of Scots is executed at Fotheringhay.
-Elizabeth heavily fines William Davidson, a Secretary of State, for his share in sending the death warrant to Fotheringhay and Treasurer Burghley remains in disgrace until July.
+Elizabeth heavily fines William Davidson, a Secretary of State, for his share in sending the death warrant to Fotheringhay and Treasurer Burghley remains in disgrace until July.16289 Mary Queen of Scots is executed at Fotheringay 2 Historical context notes are intended to give basic and preliminary information on a topic.
+In some cases they will be expanded into longer entries as the Literary Encyclopedia evolves.

 Please log in to consult the article in its entirety.
 If you are a member (student of staff) of a subscribing institution (see List), you should be able to access the LE on campus directly (without the need to log in), and off-campus either via the institutional log in we offer, or via your institution's remote access facilities, or by creating a personal user account with your institutional email address.
 If you are not a member of a subscribing institution, you will need to purchase a personal subscription.
 For more information on how to subscribe as an individual user, please see under Individual Subcriptions.